Caramel Crunch Brownie Skillet

 If you are looking at this brownie and wondering what I was thinking putting caramel popcorn on top of a skillet brownie, let me explain:

 I recently went on a girls island getaway with my daughter and two of my blogging friends.
 We went to Fajardo, Puerto Rico to enjoy the sand and the sun.
-I wrote about it here if you want to see some of what we did and some really amazing beaches.
+I wrote about What to do in Fajardo Puerto Rico if you want to see some of what we did and some really amazing beaches.

 We stayed at this amazing resort, the El Conquistador, which is a Waldorf Astoria resort.
 It is huge, beautiful, and has a bunch of restaurants on property.
 One of the restaurants in Chops Steakhouse.
 It is their signature restaurant, and we were lucky enough to get to eat a dinner there.